j9brown/bed-lift/hardware/v0.3/design-and-errata.md

   - Although TIM3 can be stopped with DBG_TIM3_STOP, it doesn't seem to support disabling the output
 - Move the hall signal pairs to ports on EXTI0-1 and EXTI2-3 to allow for higher priority interrupt handling of these signals compared to all of the other signals that share the EXTI4-15 vector.
 Unfortunate STM32C0 only has one advanced timer otherwise the timer could decode the signal in hardware.
 - Use TIM14/16/17 for span motor STEP
-- Upgrade to LQFP48 to alleviate pin scarcity
+- Upgrade to LQFP48 to alleviate pin scarcity, expose excess pins at a break-out for future uses
 - Upgrade to more flash memory, maybe 64 KB for future proofing
 - Maybe add bulk capacitors for every motor driver, perhaps 47 uF aluminum polymer to distribute the switching current, although it seems to be working fine.
 - Maybe add a connector for a PWM fan.